 received glucose combined with honeybee water extract, and another group that received glucose combined with honeybee ethanol extract.
 This setup aimed to assess the effects of the honeybee extracts on glucose metabolism compared to the control group.
 The results of the blood glucose concentration in the three groups and in the different time intervals are presented in Table 8.

-Discussion This study can be seen as the first to report the presence of bioactive natural products such as polyphenols, alkaloids, and quinones in the whole body constituents of Apis mellifera jemenitica drones and workers.
+Discussion This study can be seen as the first to report the presence of bioactive natural products such as polyphenols, alkaloids, and quinones in the whole body constituents of A. m. jemenitica drones and workers.
 Previously published articles have primarily focused on the nutritional value of honeybees and their larvae and pupae, emphasizing their content of amino acids, fatty acids, proteins, minerals, and vitamins (Guiné et al., 2022; Ghosh et al., 2016).

 Chemical composition of the water and ethanol extracts